adityaarakeri/Interview-solved/README.md

 ## Which PRs will be NOT accepted?
 * Ones you are NOT assigned to
-* Your PR is NOT linked to the Issue you are linked to
+* Your PR is NOT linked to the Issue you created
 * Your Solution is not correct
 * Your PR contains more than the .py file
 * PRs that "correct" Typos or spam files with comments